 Join the Napa Institute and The Busch School of Business at The Catholic University of America for the 2020 Principled Entrepreneurship™ Conference as we explore the topic of Ethical Management and Faith in an Era of Woke Capitalism.
 Keynotes include Paul Singer, Dr. James Otteson, Dr. Andrew Abela, Stephen Auth, Msgr.
 Martin Schlag, J.D., S.T.D, Bill Mumma, Dr. Vincent Phillip Muñoz and more!

-This conference will give the latest insights into these questions from the perspective of the Catholic faith, addressing questions such as:
+This conference will give the latest insights from the perspective of the Catholic faith, addressing questions such as:

 • What is Woke capitalism, and what does it have to do with ethical management?
 Is it sincere, or just posturing?

-• How should controversial issues (such life and gender issues) be addressed?
+• How should controversial issues (such as life and gender issues) be addressed?

 • What role can faith play in management?

 The Napa Institute and The Catholic University of America are excited to bring this conference to you virtually.
 Even though the live events have ended, registration is still open for access to all the on-demand video content until December 30, 2020.

 For the current conference schedule, please Click Here.

 Sponsorship opportunities are available!
 Please download the application for full details.

 With the purchase of the Virtual Conference Registration you will receive access to the live stream sessions, liturgies and events on October 13 and 14.
 Registration also includes recordings of the livestreamed sessions, and access to the the additional on-demand videos for up to two months.
 (Access will expire December 30, 2020.)